armoar334/tapioca/README.md

 ## Tested under
 ### Linux
- - bash, dash, ash, zsh: Runs fast and fine
+ - bash, dash, ash: Runs fast and fine
- - ksh93: mostly works, except ctrl character decoding is broken so cant quit or open new file
+ - zsh, ksh93: mostly works, except ctrl character decoding is broken so cant quit or open new file
  - oksh: works, but unusably slow
  - mksh: works, unusably slow but a bit faster than oksh
  - yash: doesnt have ```printf '%*s'```, will work soon